CoreMedia/coremedia-headless-client-react/docs/concepts/preview.md

 ## Time Dependent Visibility

 The time at which a published content should be visible to the customer can be controlled by validity or visibility.
-The preview date is added as parameter to the `uriTemplate` called `{previewDateRFC1123}`.
 The app in preview mode will add this date to the Apollo Client for the server queries, see `createPreviewMiddleWare()` in [Apollo.ts](../../app/src/utils/App/Apollo.ts).